 - How can I reach the buyer/seller?

-- What is being sold?
+- What is the owner selling?

 - When is it being sold?

 How to Sell a Car (6 Steps)

 Use the following six (6) steps as guidance when selling a car.

 Step 1 – Clean it

 The owner should prepare the car by giving it a thorough interior and exterior clean.
 Taking this step increases its value and makes it more appealing to buyers.
 If the seller does not have time to wash it themselves, they can take it to a professional detailer.